God loves unity.

 But unity is not an end in itself.
 In fact unity, apart from the gospel, is self-exaltation.

 There was another group of people, years and years earlier, who were unified, but they were unified around the wrong things:

 “At one time the whole earth had the same language and vocabulary.
 As people migrated from the east, they found a valley in the land of Shinar and settled there.
 They said to each other, ‘Come, let us build ourselves a city and a tower with its top in the sky.
 Let us make a name for ourselves; otherwise, we will be scattered over the face of the whole earth” (Genesis 11:1-4).

 These people had all the ingredients any marketing consultant might tell you are essential for a group to accomplish great things together.
 They spoke the same language, they had a big goal, and they were motivated to take action.
-The problem was they were unified around the wrong thing, and when you come around something from the gospel the end result is always going to be self-exaltation.
+The problem was they were unified around the wrong thing, and when you unify around something other than the gospel the end result is always going to be self-exaltation.

 “So from there the Lord scattered them over the face of the whole earth, and they stopped building the city…” (Genesis 11:8).

 Never miss a new post.
 Subscribe to receive these posts in your inbox and to receive information about new discipleship resources.

 This was a WOW article for me.
 Thanks so much for posting it.